Farama-Foundation/Arcade-Learning-Environment/docs/environments/montezuma_revenge.md

 | `12`    | `LEFTFIRE`   | `13`    | `DOWNFIRE`      | `14`    | `UPRIGHTFIRE`  |
 | `15`    | `UPLEFTFIRE` | `16`    | `DOWNRIGHTFIRE` | `17`    | `DOWNLEFTFIRE` |

+See [environment specification](../env-spec) to see more information on the action meaning.

 ## Observations

 Atari environments have three possible observation types: `"rgb"`, `"grayscale"` and `"ram"`.